WELCOME TO SAFE WALKWAYS USA

 While other cities adopted sensible approaches towards the invasion of motorized scooters we witnessed our City do nothing about not only their arrival but also:

-• the horrific number of accidents that were happening daily,
+- the horrific number of accidents that were happening daily,

-• the number of drunks on scooters,
+- the number of drunks and kids on scooters,

-• the inability of police to identify drivers of unidentified scooters,
+- the inability of police to identify drivers of unidentified scooters,

-• the horrendous cost solving these problems imposes on taxpayers.
+- the horrendous cost solving these problems imposes on taxpayers.

 When the City ignored repeated pleas to enforce its regulations to protect the safety of pedestrians and as affected citizens became aware of each other, Safe Walkways was established in June of 2018 as a Facebook group.
 Later a similar group was established on social media site Nextdoor.
 Today the combined membership of the groups is around 600 and growing.
 Use the icons at the bottom of each page to join us.